matteoMiglio/manage-beach-umbrellas/README.md

 ## 💡 Functionalities

-* You can visualize day by day the planimetry of the beach where you can find out the umbrellas free and reserved.
+* You can visualize the planimetry of the beach day by day and you can find out which umbrellas are free and which are reserved.

-* You have a calendar page where you select a beach umbrella, and the app tells you his reservation through the season.
+* You have a calendar web page where you select a beach umbrella, and the app tells you its availability throughout the season.

 * There is a table for subscriptions where you can manage the subscriptions for beach umbrellas.

-* There is a table for reservations where you can manage reservations for beach umbrellas filtered by a day.
+* There is a table for reservations where you can manage reservations for beach umbrellas filtered by date.